By using this site, you agree to the Privacy Policy and Terms of Use.

 7. Williams Lake Stampede

-Held every year, on the Canada Day long end of the week, the Williams Lake Stampede highlights Canadian Professional Rodeo Association activity.
+Held every year on Canada Day at the end of the week, the Williams Lake Stampede highlights Canadian Professional Rodeo Association activity.

 It includes bull riding, barrel hustling, bareback riding, tight roping, steers wrestling, group roping, and chuckwagon races.
 Many elite cowboys and international rodeo competitors from Canada and the United States attend the Williams Lake Stampede.